smilingleo/clipshot/README.md

 1. **Ctrl+Cmd+S** — overlay appears for region selection
 2. Draw a region over scrollable content — capture starts automatically
+3. Stop scrolling and capturing by **Ctrl+Cmd+S** again
-3. Frames are stitched into a single tall image
+4. Frames are stitched into a single tall image
-4. The editor opens for annotation and export as PNG
+5. The editor opens for annotation and export as PNG

 ## Annotation Tools